 Cash and cash equivalents, trade receivables and other current financial assets mainly have short term maturity.
-For this reason, their carrying amounts at the reporting date approximate their fair values.
+For this reason, their carrying amounts at the reporting date approximate their fair values (see note 28.1).

-The fair value of the non-current portion of trade receivables comprising of employee loans is determined by using discounted cash-flow valuation technique.
+The fair value of the non-current portion of trade receivables and employee loans is determined by using discounted cash-flow valuation technique.